inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 If the default TSN specific network nodes are not used, then the following modules can still be used to keep track of time in the network nodes.

--  :ned:`OscillatorBasedClock` models a clock having potentially drifting oscillator
+-  :ned:`OscillatorBasedClock` models a clock that has a potentially drifting oscillator
 -  :ned:`SettableClock` extends the previous model with the capability of setting the clock time